ryanozy/csc3107-infovis/_extensions/poster/typst-template.typ

   // or Course Name, Date, Instructor.
   footer_text: "Footer Text",

+  // Any URL, like a link to the conference website.
+  footer_url: "Footer URL",

   // Email IDs of the authors.
   footer_email_ids: "Email IDs (separated by commas)",

   // Color of the footer.
   footer_color: "Hex Color Code",

+  // Text color of the footer.
+  footer_text_color: "Hex Color Code",

   // DEFAULTS
   // ========